Grilled Chicken Thighs With Lemon Butter Sauce

 -

-Pat the chicken thighs very dry so the seasoning sticks and the grill sears instead of steams.
+Pat the chicken thighs dry with paper towels so the oil and seasonings stick well.

-Toss with olive oil, garlic powder, lemon pepper, salt, and black pepper until every nook is coated.
+Sprinkle on garlic powder, lemon pepper, salt, and black pepper, then toss until every piece is evenly coated.

 -